merenlab/merenlab.org/culture.md

 - It is important for you to attend to talks at the university.
 Especially the departmental seminars and seminars by the Committee on Microbiology.
 Regardless whether you think it is relevant and worth for your time, especially if you are a PhD student.
 Even the talks that seem to be least relevant to you will play a role in your progress by helping you develop a broader vision.
 This will also make you a good citizen of our department.

 - You represent the lab and its members when you are at meetings inside and outside of the university.
 Make your fellow labmates proud with your excellence.
 It is OK to be critical, but doing it with absolute respect, accuracy, and compassion is key.
 You may not initially realize it, but science is a small world, our field is even smaller, and your social mistakes will linger much longer than you wish, and affect more people than just yourself.
 Assume that everything you will say about someone else will be heard by them sooner or later.
 I think the best strategy is to compliment people from their backs, and criticize them to their faces.

-- We absolutely denounce any form of discrimination, especially towards people who belong to minority groups and those who are not affiliated with so called 'elite' institutions.
-I hope that you will go out of your way to make them feel welcome, and be brave to raise your concerns if you witness a mistake.
-We will not tolerate racist or sexist inclinations of any kind.

 - I wish every Postdoc and PhD student to read at least 3 papers from other groups each week.
 It would contribute to everyone's journey if you were to post the PDF to Slack, and include one- or two-sentence summary of why you were interested in that work and what you have learned.